 In the current climate of economic upheaval, organizations are finding a much needed sense of direction and optimism in Nobel Laureate economist Paul Romer’s practical and instructive advice.
 His surprising message?
 The future is not as bleak as it seems.

-Romer, who begins a new role as the Seidner University Professor and leader of the Center for the Economics of Ideas in the Carroll School of Management at Boston College in Fall 2023, pioneered the endogenous growth theory.
+Romer, who began a new role as the Seidner University Professor and leader of the Center for the Economics of Ideas in the Carroll School of Management at Boston College in Fall 2023, pioneered the endogenous growth theory.
 A former Chief Economist and Senior Vice President of the World Bank and self-proclaimed policy entrepreneur, he advises business and government leaders in sectors across the world on ways to leverage technology and innovation to drive long-term growth.

 While Romer has recently been focusing on solutions to the pandemic-induced economic slide, his steadfast belief in a stronger economic future beyond the crisis remains firmly rooted in the promise of existing and emerging technological advances that will equitably serve the interests of businesses, countries and communities.